Gillingghan History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
-Gillingghan has been recorded under many different variations, including Gillingham, Gillam, Gwilliams, Gilham and others.
+Gillingghan has been recorded under many different variations, including Gillingham, Gillam, Gwilliams, Gilham, Dillingham and many more.

 Early Notables of the Gillingghan family (pre 1700)

 Outstanding amongst the family at this time was Francis Dillingham (fl.
 1611), was an English divine, a native of Dean, Bedfordshire (1625).
 He was one of the translators of the authorised version of the Bible (1611).

 Theophilus Dillingham (1613-1678), was an English churchman and academic, Master of Clare Hall, Cambridge...

 Another 50 words (4 lines of text) are included under the topic Early Gillingghan Notables in all our PDF Extended History products and printed products wherever possible.